Data-Sherlock/Data_Analytics_Survey/README.md

-ChatGPT
-Certainly!
-Here’s a suggested README description for your GitHub repo named Data_Analytics_Survey:

 Data Analytics Survey Dashboard

 Overview

 This repository contains a Power BI dashboard analyzing insights from a comprehensive data analytics survey.
 The dashboard provides visualizations and key metrics on various aspects of the survey participants, including popular programming languages, geographical distribution, job satisfaction, gender-based salary comparisons, participant demographics, and more.

 Dashboard Sections

-Popular Programming Languages: Visualizes the popularity of programming languages within the data field based on survey responses.
+Popular Programming Languages:Visualizes the popularity of programming languages within the data field based on survey responses.

 Geographical Distribution: Shows the distribution of survey participants across different countries.